-The University is able to respond to alleged incidents of sex and gender-based misconduct:
+The University is able to respond to alleged incidents of sex and gender-based discrimination and/or misconduct:

-- that occurred on campus, - that were part of official University programs or activities (regardless of location), or - where the Reporting Party and/or Responding Party are students, member of the faculty, staff, administration or thirdparty vendor of the University.
+- that occurred on campus, - that were part of official University programs or activities (regardless of location), or - where the Reporting Party and/or Responding Party are students, a member of the faculty, staff, administration or campus guest of the University.

-If the offender is unknown or is not a member of the GCU community, the Title IX Coordinator (or designee) will assist individuals in identifying appropriate campus resources, including assistance in contacting local authorities if the individual would like to file a criminal report.
+Conduct that occurs off campus can be the subject of a complaint or report and will be evaluated to determine whether it violates this policy, e.g., if off-campus harassment has continuing effects that create a hostile environment on campus.
+Allegations of off-campus sexual misconduct are of particular concern and should be brought to the University's attention.
+The Title IX Coordinator (or designee) will assist individuals in identifying appropriate campus resources, including assistance in contacting local authorities if the individual would like to file a criminal report.
 In addition, GCU may take other actions to protect the individual and the campus community.